alinasarmiento/alinasarmiento.github.io/_pages/about_me.md

 nav_order: 6
 ---

-I'm a senior at MIT (class of 2024) studying Mechanical Engineering with a focus in Learning Machines and Physical Systems.
-I'm also minoring in math.[^1] Currently an undergrad researcher (UROP) under Sangbae Kim with the [Biomimetic Robotics Lab](https://biomimetics.mit.edu/) in the MIT MechE department.
+I'm a first year PhD student in Mechanical Engineering at [UPenn's GRASP Lab](https://www.grasp.upenn.edu/) advised by [Michael Posa](https://dair.seas.upenn.edu/).
+I'm lucky to be supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

 My main interests are in **intelligent robotic manipulation**: I think a necessary part of bringing robots to the real world is allowing them to interact with their environment in interesting and dynamic ways, even if they are uncertain or uninformed about their surroundings (or about themselves!).

 Specifically, I want to enable robots to **plan through complex contact** (non-prehensile and whole-body contact, dynamic uses of friction, exploitation of object deformation, tool use, etc) in **unmodeled and cluttered scenes**, in a way that is robust and deployable across robot hardware.

+I was MIT class of 2024 studying Mechanical Engineering with a focus in Learning Machines and Physical Systems, and a minor in math.[^1] There, I did work in deep learning for robotic manipulation, soft robotic sensing, and whole body robotic control with contact.

-[^1]: in MIT-speak, i'm Course 2-A/6+LMPS, 18 minor, concentration in 21G (Japanese). phew!
+[^1]: in MIT-speak that was Course 2-A/6+LMPS, 18 minor, concentration in 21G (Japanese). phew!

 **Outside of school,** I dabble in various art forms (talk to me about painting, comics, mending, and puppetry!).
-At MIT I am involved in the music and [acapella](http://resonance.mit.edu/?p=home) scene.
+At MIT I was involved in the music and [acapella](http://resonance.mit.edu/?p=home) scene.

-After undergrad, I'll be starting my PhD at [UPenn's GRASP Lab](https://www.grasp.upenn.edu/) advised by [Michael Posa](https://dair.seas.upenn.edu/).
-I'm lucky to be supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

 ## engineering/research interests
 - relationship between robot morphology and task/motion affordances